Category: Travel Info

 ⚠️ IMPORTANT ⚠️

-The tap water in Cozumel is simply not safe for drinking.
+The tap water in Cozumel is simply not approved for drinking.
 Do not drink the tap water anywhere in cozumel.
 Always use bottled water or purified water sources.
-It is safe to brush your teeth with it just don’t swallow the water.
+It is fine to brush your teeth with it just don’t swallow the water.

 Side by side of water bottle and glass of water showing which is safe to drink in cozumel